Guide and Assistance Dogs are allowed access to everywhere their handler goes – and this includes dogs in training.

-The best way to help us and our clients is to spread the message: Guide Dogs can go anywhere.
+The best way to help is to spread the message: Guide Dogs Can Go Anywhere.

 Are you a business owner?

-Here are 5 handy tips you can use to make Guide Dog users feel welcome:
+Here are 5 handy tips you can use to make Guide Dog handlers feel welcome:

 - Print the ‘Guide Dogs Can Go Anywhere’ poster and display it in your window to show support.
 Or contact us to receive a ‘Guide Dogs Can Go Anywhere’ sticker.